mathematical-coffees/mathematical-coffees.github.io/mc07-ml.md

 Computational resources
 ----

-- [Scikit-Learn](http://scikit-learn.org/): machine learning in Python, contains implementations of many basic proximal splitting methods.
+- [Scikit-Learn](http://scikit-learn.org/): machine learning in Python.
 - [The numerical Tours of Signal Processing](http://www.numerical-tours.com) (in Matlab, Python and Julia) contains a section dedicated to convex optimization, with applications.

 Bibliography